 Start Blogging or Vlogging

 Gone are the days when blogging was just a pastime for writers or a virtual diary where we share our personal musings.
 It has become a powerful marketing tool and a profitable online business that can help you earn a lucrative income without leaving the house.
 As a blogger, choose to write something that you are passionate about like travel, beauty, fashion, or sports.
 It is very important to gain a loyal following of readers and drive traffic to your blog by knowing your niche and writing top-tier content.
-Using a search engine optimization (SEO) strategy is also an advantage.
-You can make money through sponsored blog posts, Google AdSense, affiliate marketing, and product selling on this platform.
+Content originality also plays a key role in driving organic traffic to your blog.
+Thus, always check the originality of your blog with a reliable originality checker.
+This will help you ensure the uniqueness and originality of your blog’s content before its publication.

 If you’re more comfortable telling your stories through videos, you may want to try vlogging instead.
 Even local and international stars launch their own YouTube channels!
 It can also make regular people reach celebrity status with the right skill and knowledge.
 Vloggers and influencers who get millions of views and subscribers earn money through ads and brand endorsements.
 They create many interesting contents like unboxing and product reviews, makeup tutorials, fitness routines and travel diaries.
 If you want to be a vlogger, you will need a smartphone or a vlogging camera, microphone for good audio quality, Internet connection and a laptop with video editing software.